MoonStorm/FastCrud/Dapper.FastCrud/README.md

 - The following mapping styles are supported:
   - Database first (limited to SQL Server)
   - Code first, using model data annotations (preferred)
-  - Fluent validation for POCO objects
+  - Fluent registration for POCO objects
   - Semi-POCO using metadata objects
 - Extensibility points are also provided.